h1T3k/xfce-standalone/README.md

 In Mac OS, power it down and carefully remove the internal drive.
 This will take care of /target/boot/efi being mounted to the wrong location.

 Replace the internal drive with the new SSD we are using as our /target.
-Plug back in the power cable, our Kali installer USB and reboot our computer from the image.
+Plug back in the power cable, our Kali installer USB->SATA 3.2, and reboot our computer from the image.

 Continue by selecting "Advanced Options" and then selecting "graphical expert installation guide.."